 Bryan attended Listowel Boys’ National School, St. Michael’s College, Listowel, and St Patrick’s College, Drumcondra.
 In 1936 he married Kitty Ryan, with whom he had five sons.
 He later became the principal teacher of Scoil Réalta na Maidine, Listowel.

 MacMahon was a folklorist, short story writer, poet, playwright and producer of plays, novelist, lecturer and ballad-maker.
 He also wrote pageants, radio features, and television scripts and plays.
-His play The Bugle in the Blood was produced in the Abbey Theatre, Dublin, in March 1949.
+His first play The Bugle in the Blood was produced in the Abbey Theatre, Dublin, in March 1949.
 The Honey Spike was produced by the Abbey in 1961 and won major national and international awards.
 Song of the Anvil was again choice of the Abbey Theatre for the International Theatre Festival in 1960, using music composed by Seán Ó Riada.
-His autobiography, The Master, appeared in 1992.

 Bryan MacMahon had a great love of the Irish language, of which he was a fluent speaker.
 He spent much of his time in the islands and Irish-speaking areas.
 His translation from Irish of Peig, the autobiography of Peig Sayers of the Great Blasket Island, has gone through several editions.
 It was serialised by Radio Éireann and attracted a large audience.
 He was one of the very few outsiders who could speak Shelta, the secret language of the Irish travelling people.
 His article on the lives of the Irish travellers, appeared in Natural History (New York) in 1971.
 It was later published in Merian (Germany), attracting world-wide attention from sociologists.

 MacMahon was one of the founders of Listowel Drama Group in 1946 and its first producer.
 The Group won nationwide acclaim, producing some of the dramas written by Bryan himself.